andialbrecht/sqlparse/docs/source/analyzing.rst

 All returned objects inherit from these base classes.
 The :class:`~sqlparse.sql.Token` class represents a single token and :class:`~sqlparse.sql.TokenList` class is a group of tokens.
-The latter provides methods for inspecting it's child tokens.
+The latter provides methods for inspecting its child tokens.

 .. autoclass:: sqlparse.sql.Token
    :members: